 St Elizabeths East Advisory Board

 The St Elizabeths East Advisory Board, appointed by the Mayor, is responsible for providing guidance and professional expertise to the development.
 Together, the Board is leveraging its combined expertise and experience to help fulfill the Mayor’s vision for transforming the 183-acre St Elizabeths East campus into a major economic and community-building opportunity.
-Leading the Advisory Board are four distinguished residents of the District of Columbia, who act as Co-Vice Chairs:

 - Brig Owens, Bennett Group